rrlapointe/captive-portal/README.md

 ## Development

-To run the app on your local development machine, use the following commands.
+To run the app on your local development machine for the first time, run the following commands in the project root directory.

 ```sh
 foo@bar:~/somewhere/captive-portal$ npm install